← All services

 Which LMS platforms do you work with?

-LearnDash is the primary platform at the architecture and API layer, not just configuration.
+LearnDash is the primary platform, where my work covers architecture and API integration.
 Sensei (Automattic) and LifterLMS are also in scope for vendor selection and migration conversations.
-If you’re evaluating platforms, the discovery call covers what your learners need to do and which platform fits best.
+If you’re evaluating platforms, the call starts with what your learners need to do and works back to which platform fits best.

 How does pricing work for LMS builds?